Alessandro Gardini, Ph.D.

 - 215-898-3785, office

-Our lab pursues the understanding of transcriptional regulation in mammals using a variety of genomic approaches.
-We employ next generation sequencing to obtain comprehensive pictures of the chromatin status (histone modifications), the engagement of transcriptional machineries (transcription factors and RNAPII binding) and the resulting gene expression (mature and nascent RNA).
+The Gardini lab pursues the understanding of transcriptional regulation in mammals using a variety of genomic approaches.
+This lab employs next generation sequencing to obtain comprehensive pictures of the chromatin status (histone modifications), the engagement of transcriptional machineries (transcription factors and RNAPII binding) and the resulting gene expression (mature and nascent RNA).

 The lab is particularly keen on investigating the function of enhancers and their associated noncoding enhancer RNAs (eRNAs).
 Enhancers are thousands of distal regulatory elements distributed throughout the entire genome.
 They play a fundamental role in orchestrating gene regulation during critical developmental processes such as cell differentiation.
 Enhancers were recently discovered to be active spots of transcription.
 A wide range of stimuli (i.e. hormones, growth factors, membrane depolarization) elicit enhancer activation and prompt transcription of noncoding eRNAs.
 These short-lived, non-polyadenylated transcripts are required to establish promoter-enhancer communication (DNA looping) and enforce expression of the target protein coding gene.
 The underlying mechanisms are poorly understood and the potential contribution of enhancers and eRNAs to cancer just started to emerge.